The Drift Roses

 Red Drift®

 Red Drift has the most petite flowers of all of the Drift Roses.
 The flowers are a deep red and are borne in profusion, repeating from mid-Spring to frost.
 It is perfect for use in front of border plantings.
 Red Drift makes a beautiful statement when it drapes naturally over a rock wall or edge.
 Grows 1-2' tall by 2-3' wide.
-Red Drift Rose Plant File
+See Red Drift Rose Plant File

 Sweet Drift®

 Clear pink double flowers seem to float in clusters atop dark green glossy foliage.
 This is the most double-flowered of the Drift Roses and has the most natural shape.
 A great choice where a more old-fashioned look is desired.
 I have them planted on a slope in front of my 1930's cottage style home.
 Grows 1-2' height by 2-3' wide.
-Sweet Drift Rose Plant File
+See Sweet Drift Rose Plant File

 Coral Drift®

 An abundance of bright coral-orange blooms repeat from mid-spring to frost on dense, mounding shrubs.
 Out of all the Drift Roses, Coral Drift has the most vibrant flowers that catch your eye from anywhere.
 Mix and match with similar or contrasting colors to really wow.
 Grows 1-2' tall by 2-3' wide.
-Coral Drift Rose Plant File
+See Coral Drift Rose Plant File

 Apricot Drift®

 Apricot Drift exhibits a true groundcover habit and offers a fresh look to the series.
 Double apricot colored flowers begin flowering in spring and repeat until frost.
 Perfect for small gardens or along paths and walkways.
 Grows 1-2' tall by 2-3' wide.
-Apricot Drift Rose Plant File
+See Apricot Drift Rose Plant File

-Icy Drift®
+Popcorn Drift®

 Pink Drift®

 Pink Drift produces masses of very eye-catching deep pink, single flowers with a white eye zone atop dense, mounding plants from mid-spring to frost.
 If I had to pick a favorite, this one might be it.
 Grows 1-2' tall by 3' wide.
-Pink Drift Rose
+See Pink Drift Rose

 Peach Drift®

 Peach Drift is one of the most floriferous dwarf roses available.
 When flowering, Peach Drift looks as though it has several colors of flowers on the same plant.
 Flowers emerge a peach color then fading to a light peach and finally to light pink.
 Grows 1-2' tall by 2' wide.
-Peach Drift Rose Plant File
+See Peach Drift Rose Plant File